joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/opinion/100000011063517/what-happens-to-americas-political-parties-after-trump.html

 **Kuwait Says It Downed Iranian Drones as Mideast Braces for Possible Escalation**\
-`The wave of strikes came as President Trump threatened to intensify the U.S. campaign against Iran, with both sides showing little sign of backing down.`\
+`The wave of strikes came as President Trump threatened to intensify the American campaign against Iran.
+U.S. embassies in the region warned of the “potential for unforeseen escalation.”`\
 https://www.nytimes.com/2026/08/01/world/middleeast/iran-kuwait-drone-strikes-trump-escalation.html

 **Making Rounds**\